PixarAnimationStudios/OpenUSD-proposals/proposals/namespace_editing/README.md

 	+ Overload of ReparentPrim that also renames the composed prim to newName when moving it be a child of newParentPrim.

 For each of the above functions on both paths and UsdObjects, we will provide a corresponding Can[Operation] function (e.g. CanDeletePrimAtPath, CanMovePrim, CanRenameProperty) that returns whether the operation can be successfully performed with the current edit settings (see Authoring Settings below).

+#### Change Notifications

+Because namespace operations performed through the UsdNamespaceEditor API have a clear intent, we will be able to add the information about whether a UsdObject has been deleted, moved or renamed to UsdNotice::ObjectsChanged when edits are made through this API.
+In addition to the existing ObjectsChanged queries of `GetResyncedPaths()` and `GetChangedInfoOnlyPaths()`, we will add queries along the lines of `GetRenamedPaths()`, `GetMovedPaths()`, and `GetDeletedPaths()` to return what objects have been specifically edit using the UsdNamespaceEditor.
+We'll also provide the equivalent functions of `RenamedObject(UsdObject)`, `MovedObject(UsdObject)`, and `DeletedObject(UsdObject)` for querying a specific object as to whether it was namespace edited.
+Clients can make use of this new notice information to respond to changes a more efficient manner for namespace changes they know how to handle.

+Note that delete, rename, and reparent operations will only be treated as such when performed through the official UsdNamespaceEditor API.
+In other words, we will not try to figure out from the standard Sdf change notifications if some set of layer changes performed through other API could be equivalent to a delete, rename, or reparent when populating the OjbectsChanged notice.

 #### Batch Editing